bcgov/nr-arch/adrs/doc/adr/0005-OpenJDK-Versions.md

 ## Decision

 * Migrate all Java JDK dependencies from Oracle JDK to OpenJDK
-* upgrade all older versions to at least JDK 9
+* upgrade all older versions to at least JDK 9, preference is encourage teams to target move to JDK 11